Multi-Sound-Source Localization Using Machine Learning for Small Autonomous Unmanned Vehicles with a Self-Rotating

-\section{DBSCAN-Based MSSL}
+\subsection{DBSCAN-Based MSSL}

 DBSCAN is one of the most popular nonlinear clustering techniques and it can discover any arbitrarily shaped clusters of densely grouped points in a data set and outperform other clustering methods in the literature~\cite{Raj2017,Farmani2017}.
 In the DBSCAN algorithm~\cite{Raj2017}, a random point from the data set is considered as a core cluster point when more than $m$ points (including itself) within a distance of $\epsilon$ (epsilon ball) exists in its neighborhood.
-This cluster is then extended by checking all of the other points satisfying the $\epsilon$ and $m$ criteria thereby letting the cluster grow.
+This cluster is then extended by checking all of the other points satisfying the $\epsilon-m$ criteria thereby letting the cluster grow.
 A new arbitrary point is then chosen and the process is repeated.
-The point which is not a part of any cluster and having fewer than $m$ points in its epsilon ball is considered as a \textquotedbl{}noise point\textquotedbl{}.
-The DBSCAN technique is more suitable for applications with noise and performs better than the Kmeans method, which requires a prior knowledge of the number and the approximate centroid locations of clusters and can also fail in the presence of noisy data points and to the selection of the initial centroids~\cite{Celebi2013}.
+The point which is not a part of any cluster and having fewer than $m$ points in its $\epsilon$-ball is considered as a ``noise point''.
+The DBSCAN technique is more suitable for applications with noise and outperforms the $k$-means method, which requires a prior knowledge of the number and the approximate initial centroids of clusters and is highly sensitive to noisy data points and to the selection of the initial centroids~\cite{Celebi2013}.

-The DBSCAN-Based MSSL technique consists of two stages.
-In the first stage, the data points of the ITD signal are mapped to the orientation (i.e., the elevation-azimuth coordinate) domain.
-The data set consisting of all the data points in multi-source ITD signal contains not only inliers but also outliers, which produce undesired mapped locations.
+The proposed DBSCAN-based MSSL technique consists of two stages.
+In the first stage, the data points of the ICTD signal are mapped to the orientation (i.e., the elevation-azimuth coordinate) domain.
+The data set consisting of all data points in a multi-source ICTD signal contains not only inliers but also outliers, which produce undesired mapped locations.
 When the number of inliers is significantly greater than the outliers after a number of iterations, highly dense clusters will be formed.
 In the second stage, these clusters are detected using the DBSCAN technique by carefully selecting parameters $m$ and $\epsilon$.
 The number of clusters corresponds to the number of sound sources and the centroids of these clusters represent the locations of the sound sources.